SolarAlma/ART/docs/prace_application.md

 	* Is the code widely used?

 	* Would the code be used only within this original research project?
+No. Many applications are possible and foreseen, not only for modelling of the Sun but also other stars.

 * Would the code be used for other similar research projects with minor modifications?

+Yes, as part of the ongoing SolarALMA project, stellar simulations and also in collaboration with external international collaborators.

 	* Would the code be used in many research projects of the research field indicated in the proposal?

+	Yes.
+We intend to make the code available for a large user base, in particular for the Solar Simulations for the Atacama Large Millimeter Observatory Network (SSALMON), which hosted and organized by our group.
+It currently involves 86 scientists from around the world.

 	* Would the modification be easy to add to the main release of the software?
+	Yes.

 ## 14. Describe the request plans for work with support from PRACE experts  (for Type C, D)